Tracking stolen crypto is a booming business: How blockchain sleuths recover digital loot

 “If criminals store keys in a cloud provider, or with a third-party data custodian, getting access to those keys would be a way to apprehend the asset in question,” said Nic Carter, a partner at Castle Island Ventures, a blockchain-focused venture fund.

 Storing the information online means that it’s more likely to be accessible because authorities can subpoena the wallet operator to get specific information about the account holder.
-When authorities can’t get into an account, they wait for the cybercriminal to attempt to cash out, or shift the crypto somewhere in the U.S. before they pounce.
+When authorities can’t get into an account, they wait for the cybercriminal to attempt to cash out, or shift the crypto somewhere in the United States, before they pounce.

 “That’s most often how we catch people,” McNew said.
-“As they move it from a private wallet into an exchange, hoping to cash it into their bank account, we subpoena the exchange, find out who owns the bank account, and catch them that way.”
+“As they move it from a private wallet into an exchange, hoping to cash it into their bank account, we subpoena the exchange, find out who owns the bank account and catch them that way.”